thoughtspot/thoughtspot.github.io/_appliance/hardware/cable-networking.md

 ---
 title: [Cable networking]
-summary: This section reviews the types of cables needed for 10GbE networking and how to plug them in.
+keywords: tbd
-last_updated: 12/12/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+This section reviews the types of cables needed for 10GbE networking and how to plug them in.
 There are three types of cables to consider for 10GbE networking:

 -   Fiber
 -   Direct Attach Copper (DAC)
 -   Category 6a (not supported by ThoughtSpot)

-{: id="fiber-cables"}
 ## Option 1 - Fiber cables

 Fiber can be run long distances to the switch.